bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

     - *Batched payment forwarding:* rather than Alice paying Bob, Alice instead pays several people Bob owes money (or wants to establish a credit with).
-Gould's example considers an exchange that has a steady stream of deposits and withdrawals; payjoin allows withdrawals to be paid for by new deposits when possible.
+Gould's example [[payment batching|batching]] considers an exchange that has a steady stream of deposits and withdrawals; payjoin allows withdrawals to be paid for by new deposits when possible.

     Both of these techniques allow reducing what would be at least two transactions into a single transaction, saving a considerable amount of block space.
-When [batching][topic payment batching] is used, the space savings may be even larger.
+When  is used,
+    the space savings may be even larger.
 Even better from the perspective of the original receiver (e.g. Bob), the original spender (e.g. Alice) may pay all or some of the